sauldesigns/today-rn/README.md

 The application was built with simplicity in mind and help deliver the latest news.

 The app uses an easy to use UI so that only necessary information is displayed.
-Making it easier for one to find the top headlines, or search for news articles in a quick and efficient mannar.
+Making it easier for one to find the top headlines, or search for news articles in a quick and efficient manner.

 | Login                                      | Sign Up                                     |
 | ------------------------------------------ | ------------------------------------------- |